Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Bayesian Optimization Routine for Tuning

 where

+The conditioning on $(\mathbf{x},\mathbf{y})$ emphasizes that the inner expectation is only over stochastic attention samples; the realized residual magnitude is fixed once the calibration example is fixed.
 As in Sections~\ref{sec:method}--\ref{sec:calibration}, the model parameters $\boldsymbol{\theta}$ are frozen throughout.
 The parameter $\nu$ controls the stochastic-attention law, whereas repeated stochastic forward passes are used only to estimate the expectations appearing in the loss.

 \paragraph{Why the evaluations are noisy.} For a fixed candidate $\nu\in\Xi$, we do not observe $\mathcal{L}_{\mathrm{SA}}(\nu)$ exactly.
-Instead, we compute a Monte Carlo estimate

-whose randomness comes from two sources: (i) sampling mini-batches from the calibration set $\mathcal{D}_{\mathrm{cal}}$, and (ii) stochastic attention sampling within each forward pass.
-This makes direct exhaustive search inefficient when the calibration budget is limited.
+Instead, we compute a Monte Carlo estimate $\widehat{\mathcal{L}}_{\mathrm{SA}}(\nu)$, whose randomness comes from two sources: (i) sampling mini-batches from the calibration set $\mathcal{D}_{\mathrm{cal}}$, and (ii) stochastic attention sampling within each forward pass.
+The same evaluation also returns an empirical stochastic-deviation scale $\widehat{s}(\nu)$.
+The Bayesian optimization surrogate is fit to this scale, not to the calibration loss itself; the loss is retained only to choose the best evaluated candidate at the end.

 \paragraph{Overall calibration routine.} Algorithm~\ref{alg:calibrate_nu_appendix} describes the full post-hoc calibration loop.
-For each candidate $\nu$, it estimates the calibration loss by comparing the magnitude of stochastic deviations from the deterministic predictor with the magnitude of realized residuals on held-out data.
-The outer loop then uses Bayesian optimization to search efficiently over the integer domain $\Xi$.
+Each candidate evaluation returns both the calibration loss and the stochastic-deviation scale.
+The optimization history therefore stores triples $(\nu,\widehat{s},\widehat{\ell})$: the BO proposal step uses only $(\nu,\widehat{s})$ together with the fixed target scale $\widehat{s}_0$, while the final selected concentration parameter minimizes the observed loss $\widehat{\ell}$ over evaluated candidates.

 \paragraph{BO-under-uncertainty surrogate.} To exploit the fact that this is a one-dimensional tuning problem, we use the BO-under-uncertainty framework of \cite{Yadav2025sobo}.
-Following that approach, each noisy evaluation is summarized through a positive stochastic scale quantity and a positive target scale quantity.
-In our setting, a natural empirical choice is
+Each noisy evaluation is summarized through a positive stochastic-deviation scale and compared against a fixed positive target scale.
+In our setting, the target scale is computed once as